andrecfoss/Parking-Spaces-System/README.md

 # Entrance Management System in a car parking lot

-Controlled Parking Spaces System created on the Software Keil uVision5 with C and Assembly languages
+Controlled Parking Spaces System created on the Software Keil uVision5 with C and Assembly languages, for the Computer Architecture class.

 Program simulated on the Software and on the Microcontroller 8051, specifically, the AT89S51